 - Technical exhibits

-Media credentials are available to working journalists whose attendance at the meeting may result in print, broadcast or online coverage of the ASPS, The PSF or ASMS and its individual members.
+Media credentials are available to working journalists whose attendance at the meeting may result in print, broadcast or online coverage of the ASPS, The PSF, ASMS, ASPSP or TRS and its individual members.
 Media is defined as those whose sole professional focus is working for a news media organization to report and publish news articles.
 Passes will only be provided to credentialed media on assignment to cover plastic surgery.
 To obtain media credentials, identification certifying that you are a working member of the news media on assignment to cover the meeting is required.
 Business cards from established news organizations are sufficient to establish eligibility.

 ASPS does not issue media credentials to the following: a publication's advertising, marketing, public relations or sales representatives; publishers, editors or reporters from manufacturers; "house organs" or promotional publications; public relations staff of exhibitors or educational institutions; writers creating analyses or reports sold as a commodity to customers; or other individuals who are not actually reporting on the meeting.
 Working media representatives may not register as exhibitors.
 Guests of credentialed media will not be given media passes.
 We will not grant media credentials to anyone with any business interest in any capacity (physician, staff, consultant, public relations/marketing/sales rep., contract or volunteer) for any company or organization that provides or markets services or products to the existing or prospective plastic surgery community.